codycollier/alien-ink/README.md

 ## alien-ink

- `alien-ink` is a personal ml toolkit
+ `alien-ink` is a personal machine learning toolkit

 #### Install